epctex-support/google-shopping-scraper/README.md

 -   Scrape merchant names and links - Merchant names, affiliation and product links will be available for you.

+- Retrieve all the compared prices from different websites and merchants!

 ## Why scrape Google Shopping?
 Google Shopping is a great source of data for basically any industry.
 From clothes to tech, it's a great place to extract data for market research and price monitoring.